LGBTQ rights in Mexico: Gender identity and expression

 States colored mauve have passed gender identity laws.States colored dark purple have passed gender identity laws that recognize non-binary genders.

 On 13 March 2004, amendments to the Mexico City Civil Code to allow transgender people to change their gender and name on their birth certificates took effect.
 In September 2008, the PRD-controlled Mexico City Legislative Assembly approved a further law, in a 37-17 vote, making gender changes easier for transgender people.

-As of 2016, there are an estimated 26,700 transgender people in Mexico.

 On 13 November 2014, the Legislative Assembly of Mexico City unanimously (46-0) approved a gender identity law.
 The law makes it easier for transgender people to change their legal gender.
 Under the new law, they simply have to notify the Civil Registry that they wish to change the gender information on their birth certificates.
 Sex reassignment surgery, psychological therapies or any other type of diagnosis are no longer required.
 The law took effect in early 2015.
 By late 2018, 3,481 transgender people (2,388 trans women and 1,093 trans men) had taken advantage of the law.

-As of 2025, twenty-two states have followed suit: Michoacán (2017), Nayarit (2017), Coahuila (2018), Hidalgo (2019), San Luis Potosí (2019), Colima (2019), Baja California (2019), Oaxaca (2019), Tlaxcala (2019), Chihuahua (2019), Sonora (2020), Jalisco (2020 [codified in 2022]), Quintana Roo (2020), Puebla (2021), Baja California Sur (2021) the State of Mexico (2021), Morelos (2021), Sinaloa (2022), Zacatecas (2022), Yucatan (2024), Campeche (2024), and Veracruz (2025).
+As of 2026, twenty-five states have followed suit: Michoacán (2017), Nayarit (2017), Coahuila (2018), Hidalgo (2019), San Luis Potosí (2019), Colima (2019), Baja California (2019), Oaxaca (2019), Tlaxcala (2019), Chihuahua (2019), Sonora (2020), Jalisco (2020 [codified in 2022]), Quintana Roo (2020), Puebla (2021), Baja California Sur (2021) the State of Mexico (2021), Morelos (2021), Sinaloa (2022), Zacatecas (2022), Yucatan (2024), Campeche (2024), Guanajuato (2024), Guerrero (2025), Veracruz (2025), and Chiapas (2026).
+A gender identity recognition bill was passed by the Congress of Queretaro in April 2026, but it was vetoed by Governor Mauricio Kuri.

 In August 2018, a federal judge in Tamaulipas ordered the modification of transgender women's birth certificates.
 In October 2018, the Supreme Court of Justice of the Nation held that forbidding transgender people from changing their legal gender on official documents is a violation of constitutional rights, in a case of a transgender person from Veracruz who was denied recognition of their legal name and gender.
 Likewise, it ruled in May 2019 that the right to self-determination of gender identity is a fundamental human right.
 This case involved a transgender person from Jalisco who was denied the right to change their legal gender.

 In February 2022, Mexico issued the first non-binary gender marker on a birth certificate by a court ruling.

 In July 2022, Mexican Secretariat of the Interior issued the first non-binary Personal ID code by a court ruling.
 In November 2022, the Hidalgo state congress voted unanimously to recognize non-binary gender identity.
+In 2024, both Baja California and Baja California Sur congresses updated their laws to recognize non-binary gender.
 In March 2025, the Mexico City congress voted 47-4 to recognize non-binary genders in local law.
+In April 2026, the congress of the State of Mexico passed a law recognizing non-binary gender.